ciceklab/DeepND/README.md

 ## Overview

+Autism Spectrum Disorder (ASD) is a heterogeneous  neurodevelopmental disorder associated with social and communication difficulties, self-stimulatory and repetitive behaviors, and arrow or overly-focused interests.
+Evidence from recent studies suggests that genetic architectures of neuropsychiatric disorders overlap.
+Intellectual Disability (ID) is one of such comorbid disorders characterized by significant limitations both in intellectual functioning (reasoning, learning, problem solving) and in adaptive behavior, which covers a range of everyday social and practical skills.
+A common way of finding risk genes for both disorders is to run a model twice for each disorder and then intersect the results, which fails to capture the common signal between two disorders.
+Using such a technique fails to utilize the comorbidity of these disorders, that is a signal coming from ASD dataset is informative for ID as well, and vice-versa.</br>

+DeepND is a deep neural network model developed to provide such functionalities for analyzing isolated and common genetic signals of ASD and ID.
+In this package, we provide feature sets, gold standards and example spatio-temporal brain coexpression networks with training and test processes of DeepND, both for single task and multi task modes.

 ## Repository Contents
 - Data : Feature sets, gold standards and example networks
 - ASDExp00 : Example output for DeepND-ST